 BPY’s commitment to small-group learning enables us to focus on each child’s individual needs and learning styles.
 Our educational approach emphasizes hands-on and inquiry-based learning experiences to promote problem solving and to stimulate our students to think critically.
 Our strong BPY community empowers our students by providing an environment that enables them to fully devote themselves to learning, and helps them develop good middot.

-The integration of Judaic and general studies is a guiding principle in our curriculum development and implementation.
-Concepts taught in Judaic studies are made more meaningful when applied to the general studies curriculum and vice versa, as a lesson on reading maps supplements a unit about Avraham’s journeys, and a study of weather leads into a discussion of Noach and the flood.
-By educating our children in this holistic manner, we strive to raise a generation of Jews who view the world through a single, integrated lens rather than through separate Jewish and secular eyes.
+At BPY, we take a holistic approach to education through integration of limudei kodesh and general studies which is a guiding principle of our curriculum development and implementation.
+From our earliest grades, concepts taught in limudei kodesh are made more meaningful when applied to the general studies curriculum and vice versa - for instance, a lesson on reading maps supplements a unit about Avraham’s journeys, or a study of weather leads to a discussion of Noach and the flood.
+We strive to teach a generation of Jewish children to view the world through a single lens which integrates Jewish and secular subjects.

-The home/school connection is a critical component of our program.
-By making parents our partners, we bridge the gap between school and home experiences and are able to educate the “whole child.”
-Among the many ways we accomplish this are through a daily bulletin, weekly school-wide and class-specific newsletters, our BPY app, biannual anecdotal reports, digital picture e-mails, Facebook updates, and frequent telephone communication.
-Parents are encouraged to become active participants in our classrooms, complementing teachers’ lesson plans by sharing their knowledge, talents, and traditions.
+The home/school connection is critical to student success.
+We view parents as partners in bridging the gap between school and home as a way to educate the whole child.
+We accomplish this is through a weekly bulletin, weekly school-wide and class-specific newsletters, bi-annual anecdotal reports, picture emails, social media updates, and frequent telephone communication.
+Parents are encouraged to become active participants in our classrooms, complementing teachers’ lessons by sharing their own knowledge, talents, and traditions.